 Favored industries for venture capital

 Venture capitalists also tend to migrate toward certain industries or trends that are more likely to yield a big return.
-That’s why it’s common see so much venture capital and angel investment activity around technology companies, because they have the potential to be a huge win.
+That’s why it’s common to see so much venture capital and angel investment activity around technology companies, because they could be a huge win for potential investors.

 Conversely, other types of industries may yield great businesses, but not giant returns.
 A landscaping business, for example, may be wildly successful and profitable, but it’s not likely to generate the massive return on investment that a VC needs to make its fund work.

 VCs know that for every 20 investments they make, only one will likely be a huge win.
-A win for a VC is either one of two outcomes – the company they invested in goes public or is sold for a large amount.
+A win for a VC is either one of two outcomes – the company they invested in goes public or has enough business growth to be sold for a large amount.

 VCs need these big returns because the other 19 investments they make may be a total loss.
 The problem, of course, is that the VCs have no idea which of the 20 investments will be a home run, so they have to bet on companies that all have the potential to be the next Google.

 VCs will expect entrepreneurs to be very buttoned up.
-They are writing big checks to a small number of companies, so they have the luxury of only investing in the well-prepared businesses.
+They are writing big checks to a small number of companies, so they have the luxury of only investing in well-prepared businesses with solid business plans.

 While some VCs will in fact take pitches from an unsolicited source, it’s best bet to find an introduction through a credible resource.
 The VCs are the big leagues, so founders will want to make sure they do everything to make the most of their time in front of them.

-is a type of investment typically reserved for companies that have already grown to a larger size and are looking for a particular growth or exit strategy that isn’t available through traditional financing.
+Private equity is a type of investment typically reserved for companies that have already grown to a larger size and are looking for a particular growth or exit strategy that isn’t available through traditional equity financing.

 When private equity makes sense

-Most startup or small businesses have little use for private equity.
+Most startups or small businesses have little use for private equity.
 Technically, venture capital is considered private equity, but for the purposes of this explanation let’s leave venture capital out of it.

-For businesses with existing revenues or assets, again usually north of a few million dollars, private equity becomes an interesting option.
+For businesses with existing revenues or assets, again usually north of a few million dollars, private equity becomes an interesting option for business funding.

 Private equity is valuable to businesses that may have a strong operational profile, but don’t have the high return growth prospects of a technology startup or some other trendy investment type.